 - Good for one year (renewable on date of purchase)

 Breeder Kennel Qualifications

-Written recommendation from a Wilson County veterinarian recommending a
+- Written recommendation from a Wilson County veterinarian recommending a Breeder’s Kennel License

-Kennel must participate in three lawful or sanctioned events per year (proof
+- Kennel must participate in three lawful or sanctioned events per year (proof when possible)

 Section XXXII: Penalty for violation